treadwell/BookIndexing/README.md

 ### corpus_utilities.py

+This module contains two functions:
-This module creates a summary list of English words that will be used to remove unrecognized tokens in text extraction.
+`create_English_wordlist(textfile)`: Creates an English word list from a text file that will be used to remove unrecognized tokens in text extraction.
+It provides the capability of removing words that shouldn't be in the file (removals) and addition of words that should be there (additions).

+`update_English_wordlist(json_wordlist, addition_list)`: Updates an existing wordlist file with new words gathered from looking at a corpus.

+When the module is run via `python corpus_utilities.py`, it shows new words that are popular in the list of titles in the data directory and whether they are shown as valid or invalid in the current `English_wordlist.json` file.
+These can then be manually added by updating the list of additional words, `addition_list` at the bottom of the module and running  `python corpus_utilities.py` again.

 ### extract_words.py